naschorr/deep-rock-galactic-save-syncer/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/naschorr/deep-rock-galactic-save-syncer/main/resources/images/example_comparison.png" /></p>

-> Notice that the Driller on the left has one more promotion than the one on the right, which the `>` comparison operator in the middle confirms.
+> Notice that the Gunner on the left has been promoted once to Gold I, while the one on the right is still Silver III.
+Since the left Gunner has more promotions, it means that the left save file has likely been played more recently.
+The `>` operator in the middle confirms this.

 ### One-click operation by default
 The big button at the bottom lets you know what's going to happen: